dachinzo/npr-api/readme.md

 1. Make sure you have composer installed - Installation instructions are located on the [Composer website](https://getcomposer.org/)/
 2. Run composer update to get latest vendor modules
+3. Rename .env.Example to .env
-3. Update .env with database information
+4. Update .env with database information

 ## Database Migration (migrate and seed database with mock data)